syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 excelEngine.Dispose()

 {% endhighlight %}

+ {% endtabs %}

 ### Excel with Chart to PDF

-To preserve the charts during Excel to PDF conversion, you should initialize the ChartToImageConverter of **IApplication** interface, otherwise the charts present in worksheet will get skipped.
+To preserve the charts during Excel to PDF conversion, you should initialize the ChartToImageConverter of IApplication interface, otherwise the charts present in worksheet will get skipped.
 The following code illustrate how to convert an Excel with chart to PDF document.

+{% tabs %}

 {% highlight c# %}
-[C#]

 ExcelEngine excelEngine = new ExcelEngine();